 Regardless of the number of credits that are accepted in transfer, all students are responsible for completing the major and general education requirements for the program of study they select and must earn at least 45 credits in residence at Alfred University to receive their degree.
 "In residence" means courses offered by Alfred University on campus, at an extension site or through distance education.
 Students must complete their final 30 semester credit hours in residence.

-Take a look at current course equivalencies.
+Take a look at our current course equivalencies.
 Courses are evaluated and updated on an on-going basis by the Registrar’s Office.

 If you would like a preliminary credit evaluation or if you are planning to visit campus and would like an evaluation done when you arrive, please send an electronic copy of your transcript to Kristen Vargason, Coordinator of Transfer Admissions.